 Each year, the NCSE Summer Member Meeting brings together academic leaders from NCSE’s four- and two-year Member Institutions to discuss shared challenges and form collaborative, strategic, and responsive solutions.
 Attendees will hear from leaders, work on NCSE projects, connect on shared concerns, and network informally and through designed programs.
-The 2019 Summer Member Meeting will be hosted at the University of Arkansas.
+The 2019 Summer Member Meeting was hosted by the University of Arkansas.

 Monday, June 24